 Application Modernization is an inevitable and necessary part of a cloud-first digital transformation.
 Application modernization consists of creating a project that is designed to produce new business value from existing legacy software, while updating the existing structure with modern features and capabilities.
 When modernizing and deploying with AWS, enterprises can reduce payback periods to 6 months and reduce total cost of ownership (TCO) by 64%.

 Before your organization can begin its modernization journey, it’s important to evaluate if it’s a viable solution for your business.
-Learn more about application modernization by reading our previous blog on “How to Modernize Legacy Applications” here.
+Learn more about application modernization by reading our previous blog on “Modernizing your legacy applications in the cloud” here.

 The 3 Approaches to Modernizing Legacy Applications

 There are three main approaches that EagleDream is taking in helping enterprises “be cloud-native:” Serverless, Containerization, and Cloud-Native Replatforming.
 Each approach uses distinct methodologies; therefore, catering to specific use cases.
 Determining which approach is right for you is one of the first steps to embracing modernization:

 Serverless enables your organization to shift more of your operational responsibilities to the cloud without relying on a server, increasing your agility and innovation.
 This allows you to build and run applications and services by eliminating infrastructure management tasks such as server or cluster provisioning, patching, operating system maintenance, and capacity provisioning.

 Building serverless architectures allows developers to focus on their core product instead of the worries of managing and operating servers or runtimes.
 With this reduction in overhead, developers can save time and energy, while working in the cloud or on-premises.
 Other benefits include: